Financial Support Policies

 It is up to you to determine what forms you may need to file.
 If you are not a U.S. citizen, you will be required to contact the University’s Tax Department, and you may be required to complete additional tax forms.

-2. Most U.S. citizens with continuing appointments will not be required to file new tax forms but some will.
+- Most U.S. citizens with continuing appointments will not be required to file new tax forms but some will.
 It is up to you to determine what forms you may need to file.
-All non-U.S. students with continuing appointments must contact the University's Tax Department to determine what forms you may need to file.
+All non-U.S. students with continuing appointments must contact the university’s Tax Department to determine what forms you may need to file.

-3. If you have any questions about the following information, please feel free to contact the assistant director for financial aid at (202) 687-7753.
+- If you have any questions about the following information, please contact the Graduate School of Arts & Sciences Financial Aid team at firstname.lastname@example.org.